Federal Tax Credits: Form 1098-T Tuition Statement

 Form 1098-Ts are mailed to the student's address of record maintained by your college.
-You may be able to view your address via E-SIMS, Banner for Graduate School students, or TIF for Borough of Manhattan Community College students.
+You may be able to view your address via E-SIMS, Banner for Graduate School students.

 If you believe that your Form 1098-T was mailed to the wrong address, contact your college 1098-T Representative.